keatonkraiger/PRML_Estimating_Pressure/README.md

 The codebase is structured as follows:

 - `scripts/`: Contains scripts for training, evaluation, and and dataset creation.
+See the relevant sections for more details.
 - `pressure/`: Contains the implementation of the FootFormer model and other related components including
   - `data/`: Contains the dataset class and data processing utilities.
   - `models/`: Contains the FootFormer model and other related components.